isomerpages/iras-taxacademy/_executive-tax-programmes/3-income-tax.md

 ---

-#####**Tax Academy’s Covid Support for the Tax Community**
+##### **Tax Academy's Covid Support for the Tax Community**

 To support the tax community, Tax Academy is offering a 10% discount for the registration of tax courses commencing on 1 April 2021 to 31 March 2022.

 The 10% discount is applicable to the following programmes

-•	Executive Tax Programme Level I (Income Tax-Individual) – Intake 1/2021 and 2/2021
+- Executive Tax Programme Level I (Income Tax-Individual) – Intake 1/2021 and 2/2021

-•	Executive Tax Programme Level I (GST) – Intake 1/2021, 2/2021 and 3/2021
+- Executive Tax Programme Level I (GST) – Intake 1/2021, 2/2021 and 3/2021

 •	Executive Tax Programme Level I (International Tax) – Intake 1/2021 and 2/2021